 Nelua is designed, created and maintained by edubart.
-The ideia of the language has been in the back of his mind during multiple years working with games with Lua and C++.
-Then in 2019 it born and raised on GitHub as an open source project.
+The idea of the language was in the back of his mind over multiple years of working with games in Lua and C++.
+Then, in 2019, it was born on GitHub as an open source project.

 How stable is Nelua?

-Nelua is in alpha state, most of its syntax are well defined, low level features that are found in C are implemented and most of the Lua standard APIs are implemented.
-However some notable features found in Lua like exceptions, tables, runtime dynamic typing, closures and coroutines are not implemented yet.
+Nelua is in alpha state.
+Most of its syntax is well defined, low level features that are found in C are implemented, and most of the Lua standard APIs are implemented.
+However some notable features found in Lua such as exceptions, tables, runtime dynamic typing, closures, and coroutines are not implemented yet.

 How is Nelua licensed?

-- Lua is minimal and simple, this means not many features need to be replicated in Nelua, thus the language can remain minimal, easy to use, efficient and stable.
+- Lua is minimal and simple, so not many features need to be replicated in Nelua, thus the language can remain minimal, easy to use, efficient, and stable.

-- Nelua was created to be mixed with Lua programs in mind, where one would use Nelua to make real-time efficient code and Lua for runtime scripting and compile-time meta programming.
+- Nelua was created to be mixed with Lua programs, where one would use Nelua to make real-time efficient code and Lua for runtime scripting and compile-time metaprogramming.

-- Nelua compiler uses Lua at compile time to enable advanced meta programming, by using Lua makes the syntax of the Lua preprocessor and Nelua very similar.
+- The Nelua compiler uses Lua at compile time to enable advanced metaprogramming.
+Using Lua makes the syntax of the Lua preprocessor and Nelua very similar.

 - Nelua is being developed by a Lua lover who desires to have the same syntax and semantics between his system programming language and scripting language.

-- Nelua compiler is written in Lua with the intent to be hackable, making the language with similar syntax and semantics as the compiler code base makes easier for users to hack the compiler or to meta program.
+- The Nelua compiler is written in Lua with the intent to be hackable.
+Designing the language to have similar syntax and semantics to the compiler codebase makes it easier for users to hack the compiler or to metaprogram.

-- Any C compiler can be used, usually most platforms supports C, thus Nelua can run anywhere, including the web with the Emscripten compiler.
+- Any C compiler can be used.
+Most platforms support C, thus Nelua can run anywhere, including the web (with the Emscripten compiler).

-- C code can be reused if the user someday decides to move away from Nelua, he can just get the generated C code, that is very human readable and continue on using C/C++.
+- The generated C code can be reused if the user someday decides to move away from Nelua.
+The user can just take the generated C code, since it is very human readable, and can continue using C/C++.

-- The generated C code can be reused to make C libraries, thus a library made in Nelua could be bound in any other language because most other languages supports some form of importing C libraries.
+- The generated C code can be reused to make C libraries, thus a library made in Nelua could be bound in any other language, because most other languages support some form of importing C libraries.

-- Great C tools are available out there, thus C tools can be used with Nelua, like debuggers, profilers and static analyzers.
+- Great C tools are available which can be used with Nelua, such as debuggers, profilers, and static analyzers.

-- C is easy to read, thus the user can read the C generated code to get better low level understanding of his code.
+- C is easy to read, thus the user can read the C generated code to get a better low-level understanding of the code.

-- Makes easy to import or use C code without costs in Nelua.
+- It makes it easy to import or use C code without costs in Nelua.

 - C is simple to use and this makes the Nelua compiler simpler.

-- By using LLVM Nelua would have a huge dependency and this would go against of one of its goals of being simple to compile and use.
+- By using LLVM, Nelua would have a huge dependency.
+This would go against one of its goals of being simple to compile and use.

-- Being locked to LLVM would take out other great compilers that can perform better in different situations than LLVM, like GCC can be more efficient in some cases.
+- Being locked to LLVM would remove the option of using other great compilers that can perform better in certain situations, such as GCC.

-- LLVM can be slow to compile huge projects, by using C the user can use for example the TCC compiler when developing to compile huge projects in a few milliseconds while LLVM would take minutes.
+- LLVM can be slow to compile huge projects.
+By using C the user can, for example, use the TCC compiler when developing in order to compile huge projects in just a few milliseconds.
+LLVM would take minutes.

-- LLVM generated code is not readable by most users, by using C the user can read the generated code and have a low level understanding of his code.
+- LLVM generated code is not readable to most users.
+By using C the user can read the generated code and have a low level understanding of the code.

-Because it tries to replicate Lua features and semantics which for some things requires a garbage collector, however Nelua has additional constructs to work with manual memory management and the garbage collector can be completely disabled.
-But when doing this the programming style is slightly different.
-Also the Nelua author believes that garbage collection is good for rapid prototyping and for newcomers, and that manual memory management can be enabled later when seeking performance or when the user becomes more experienced to manage the memory on his own.
+Because it tries to replicate Lua features and semantics.
+Some of these things require a garbage collector.
+However, Nelua has additional constructs to work with manual memory management, and the garbage collector can be completely disabled if needed.
+When doing this, the programming style is slightly different.
+The Nelua author believes that garbage collection is good for rapid prototyping and for newcomers, and that manual memory management can be enabled later when seeking performance, or when the user becomes experienced enough to manage the memory manually.

-What kind of application is Nelua good for?
+What kinds of applications is Nelua good for?

-Nelua is being created with the intent to be used in real-time applications that requires efficiency and predictable performance such as games, game engines, libraries or almost anything were one would use C.
+Nelua is being developed with the intent to be used in real-time applications that require efficiency and predictable performance, such as games, game engines, libraries or almost any situation where one would normally use C.

 What have been the major influences in Nelua design?

-Obviously Lua and C, then modern languages that tends to be a “better C”, like Nim, Odin, Zig.
+Lua and C, as well as some modern languages that try to be a “better C,” like Nim, Odin, and Zig.

-How can I have syntax highlighting for Nelua code?
+How can I have syntax highlighting for my Nelua code?

 Nelua has syntax highlight plugins for the following editors:

-If you use other editor and make a plugin for Nelua share with the community.
+If you use another editor and make a plugin for Nelua, please share it with the community.